-Perhaps you know it: With time, there is an unbelievably number of fonts collected on your computer and you are just looking for exactly the right one for your next invitation card in the gigantic assortment!
+Maybe you know it: With time, there is an unbelievably number of fonts collected on your computer and you are just looking for exactly the right one for your next invitation card in the gigantic assortment!
 Again and again you try out the one or other type, however, the software you are using does not give a good overview over them.
-Either you have to select the font cumbersomely to have a look at them or the dialog is much too small and you do not have any possibility to compare some fonts next to each other.
+Either you have to select the font cumbersomely to have a look at it or the dialog is much too small and you do not have any possibility to compare some fonts next to each other.

-It is completely in your hands, which fonts and font styles are used and which sentence or characters are printed.
-For example, it is possible to select or filter all font types coming into consideration for your document depending on the preview and to print the text that should be used in your document in exactly those fonts in order to compare them.
+It is completely in your hands, which fonts and font styles are displayed and which sentence or characters are printed.
+For example, it is possible to select or filter all fonts and font types coming into consideration for your document depending on the preview and to print the text that should be used in your document in exactly those fonts in order to compare them.

 Of course, it is also possible to print some characters or a sentence and the name of the font of all fonts available to be able to select the next fitting font directly from paper.

 You can use placeholders and of course, you can use any Unicode character in your output that you want to view in the fonts.
 Thus, the tool can also be used for checking whether some characters are available in a font or not and to show how these characters look like.
-This is important, because not every font contains all available Unicode character (see this page).
+This is important, because not every font contains all available Unicode characters (see this page).

 A list of all supported font file formats as well as the export formats, can be found on the page formats.